spenmcgee/dnsimple-batch/README.md

 # dnsimple-batch

-A tool to execute dns changes across all your domains &amp; records
+A tool to execute dns changes across all your domains &amp; records.
+Kinda like an account-wide search and replace.

 DNSimple is a great tool for DNS, but there isn't a way to search and replace values across all domains/zones/records.

 This tool adds that functionality.

+For example, if you want to update an IP address for an A record that is spread across many domains, instead of writing an script, you can use this tool.

 ## Getting Started

 * `git clone https://github.com/widepath/dnsimple-batch`
+* `cd dnsimple-batch`
 * `npm install`
 * `export DNSIMPLE_ACCOUNTID=<yourid>`
 * `export DNSIMPLE_V2_TOKEN=<yourtoken>`